 You can sample the content and format of any of our eBooks using the Google Play app.
 The majority of our titles on Google Play include access to both the original page layout (equivalent to a PDF) and flowing text layout (equivalent to an EPUB).
 A few especially long titles, or those with complicated formatting, are only available in original layout.
-If you have questions about Broadview eBooks, please email us at email@example.com.
+If you have questions about Broadview eBooks or digital adoptions, please email us at firstname.lastname@example.org.

 Information for Instructors